William F. Pounds Professor of Management

 Professor of Operations Research and Operations Management

-Georgia Perakis is the William F. Pounds Professor of Management, a Professor of Operations Research and Operations Management, and the Co-Director of the Leaders for Global Operations Program at the MIT Sloan School of Management.
+Georgia Perakis is the William F. Pounds Professor of Management and a Professor of Operations Research and Operations Management at the MIT Sloan School of Management.

 Perakis teaches courses on optimization, quantitative models for managers, analysis of transportation systems, dynamic pricing, and revenue management.
 In her research, she investigates the theory and practice of optimization and equilibrium problems.
 She is particularly interested in how optimization models can be applied to solve complex problems in transportation, pricing, and revenue management.
 Perakis also studies the mathematical structure that lies behind optimization, as well as the equilibrium problems in static and dynamic environments.
 She has received the CAREER Award from the National Science Foundation and the PECASE Award from the Office of the President on Science and Technology.